hsocarras/nodbus-plus/docs/client/nodbus_master_serial.rst

 * **values** <Buffer> a two Bytes length buffer.
 * **channelId** <string>: Channels's name.
-* **unitId** <number>: Legacy modbus address for being using for a gateway.
-Modbus spec recomend using 255.
+* **unitId** <number>: Legacy Modbus unit id used by some gateways.
+The Modbus specification recommends using 255 for local devices.
 * **readStartingRegister** <number>: Starting input to read at 0 address.
 * **readRegisterCuantity** <number>: Number of registers to read.
 * **writeStartingRegister** <number>: Register to write at 0 address.
 * **asciiMode** <boolean> A flag to indicate if the request must be in ascii format.
 Default value is false, rtu mode.
 * **Returns** <boolean>: true if success

-This functions create the read and write holding registers (function 23) request and sended to server.
+This function creates a Read/Write Multiple Registers (function 23) request and sends it to the server.

 .. code-block:: javascript

-      //writing 3 registers on channel device1, unitId 255  define device itself and reading five registers from register 10
-      //If device is a modbus gateway then unitId define the modbus address for desire station.
-      //register 99 startint at 0.
+      // Write 3 registers starting at 99 and read 5 registers starting at 10 on channel 'device1'.
       let vals = Buffer.alloc(6);
       let tempRegister = Buffer.alloc(2);
       tempRegister.writeUInt16BE(245);